These tips contribute to a healthy work experience

-- Participate in wellness activities offered by the Syracuse University Wellness Initiative
+- Participate in wellness programs and events offered by the Syracuse University Wellness Initiative

 - Join the wellness email distribution list by going to wellness.syr.edu and receive the latest information and programs